Samangan/juno-docs/smart-contracts/gas.md

 </br>

 ## Security Concerns to Investigate
+* Cosmwasm vm wasm operations [currently have a fixed cost for all operations](https://github.com/CosmWasm/cosmwasm/blob/v1.0.0-beta/packages/vm/src/wasm_backend/store.rs#L24-L32) which means we could figure out which wasm operations are the most computationaly intensive.
+* Cosmos SDK `GasMeter` [panics once we charge more than the gas limit](https://github.com/cosmos/cosmos-sdk/blob/main/store/types/gas.go#L115), but does that mean that you could drastically overshoot the `GasUsed` for that single gas cost and still cause a massive transaction processing slowdown?
+What safety measures are in place to prevent this?
 * Gas calculation is very complicated, there are surely loopholes in the gas metering / cost configuration that can be exploited:
   * Ex: at a very quick glance, [things that are currently configured for 0 gas costs looked sus](https://github.com/CosmWasm/wasmd/blob/d5ef3ba2de3c9c87adb2d8826da35f4c5b07bc3c/x/wasm/keeper/gas_register.go#L43-L48)
 * As mentioned earlier, how much damage can a validator do by not setting `minimum-gas-prices` and flooding their block proposals with 0 fee transactions?